-The UWAC research program, supported by funding from private foundations and the National Institutes of Health, collaborates with families and individuals to conduct research with infants, toddlers, preschool and school-aged children, adolescents, and adults with autism spectrum disorders (ASD).
+The UWAC research program, supported by funding from private foundations and the National Institutes of Health, collaborates with families and individuals to conduct research with infants, toddlers, preschool and school-aged children, adolescents, and adults with autism.
 Located on the University of Washington’s Seattle campus, the center is recognized as an Autism Center of Excellence by the National Institutes of Health.
-The UW Autism Center research program is engaged in several national and international collaborations, as well as independent projects, researching ASD.
+The UW Autism Center research program is engaged in several national and international collaborations, as well as independent projects, researching autism.